omoOba16/JustMovie/README.md

 *   **Retrofit & OkHttp:** (Assumed, if fetching data from a remote API like TMDB) For networking.
 *   **Dagger Hilt:**  For dependency injection.
 *   **Android Architecture Components:** Leveraging modern Android development patterns (MVVM).

+*   ### API Key

+This project uses The Movie Database (TMDB) API.
+To run the app, you need to obtain an API key and an Access Token from TMDB.

+1. Create an account at [TMDB](https://www.themoviedb.org/signup).
+2. Go to your account settings, then the "API" section.
+3. Request an API Key.
+4. You will also need your **API Read Access Token (v4 auth)**.

+Once you have your Access Token:

+1. Create a `local.properties` file in the root of your project (if it doesn't already exist).
+2. Add your TMDB Access Token to the `local.properties` file: